 United States: Illicit trafficking for nonmedical purposes is a huge threat.
 This forum is the leading entity to respond accordingly.
 Our work is guided by the Treaties, the cornerstone.
 And our three recent policy documents (2009, 2014, 2016), complimentary and mutually reinforcing.
 As agreed in 2016, our most comprehensive consensus, our efforts to counter the threat of drugs must strike a careful deliberate balance between supply and demand reduction, effective evidence based approaches are critical for an effective response.
 Today’s drug challenges, turbocharged by new technologies, are unlike previous: darknet, cryptocurrencies, NPS.
 This new paradigm compounds the challenge.
 Adulteration with new synthetic substances is a huge challenge.
 Supply reduction must be agile and innovative.
 US is supporting UNODC is launching a toolkit to help develop responses to synthetic drug threats.
 Substance use disorder is a chronic brain disorder.
 It can be treated with evidence based treatment.
 WE should focus our attention in helping people living free of drug misuse, increasing quality of services, reducing stigma and linking with other sectors like the crime and justice system.
 Promoting recovery, not just reducing harms, implies protecting citizens.
 Under Trump’s leadership, our national drug control strategy calls for a balanced action, providing treatment leading to recovery and reducing availability.
 Our five-point strategy addresses health responses.
 Some governments are not living up to their commitments.
 Some are responsible for facilitating drug trafficking, min fact.
 The Venezuelan delegation represent the illegitimate government of Nicolas Maduro and cannot be considered the legitimate.
 We recognise Juan Guaidó, together with other 50 countries.
 We want to underscore that our Commission is a forum to share expertise, guide our collective efforts.
 Only through redoubled actions we will achieve progress.

 Israel: The devastating impact of drug abuse on society is a plague no nation has been spared.
 This Segment is an opportunity to review achievements and assess the way forward.
 Israel welcomes the adoption of the Ministerial Declaration.
 We reiterate our commitment to the global effort to achieve those important goals.
 We reaffirm our support to CND and INCB.
 As we implement the 2030 agenda, we must remember drug control contributes to development goals.
 In our efforts to achieve all aspects of drug policy, we established a new authority under the Minister of Public Security, leading on efforts in combatting and coordinating efforts to ensure the safety of all citizens.
 The new authority focuses on the community.
 Local and municipal authorities are important.
 Treatment for drug abuse should be based on a human-rights-centred approach, focusing on those most affected.
 Programmes must be adapted to gender, age and cultural sensitivities.
 Israel has developed a wide range of evidence based interventions and programmes, from a very young age.
 We focus on promoting positive and healthy life skills, and encourage parental involvement.
 Due to the multicultural nature of our society, we offer a wide range of avenues.
 We are committed to all people receiving the help they deserve.
-When appropriate, the criminal justice system offers alternatives to incarnation, including public service and fines.
+When appropriate, the criminal justice system offers alternatives to incarceration, including public service and fines.
 A new reform decriminalised the use of cannabis for first time offenders.
 They’ll be fined instead.
 The legislation will come into force next month.
 A shift from criminal enforcement, to an emphasis on education, prevention and treatment.
 Particular care given to minors.
 The pandemic of drug abuse is a global challenge and requires a global commitment.
 Israel commits to exchange information and best practices to achieve mutual goals.

 Poland: We fully support the priorities expressed by the EU in its statement.
 Thinking about effective implementation of UNGASS recommendations, we should strive to prioritize those that connect us all.
 Drug policies should be implemented in full alignment with human rights and this means the update of health-care systems.
 With the constantly changing drug markets and its realities, coordinated responses are needed.
 We need to intensify our activities and accelerate the implementation of joint commitments.
 Trafficking is reaching an unprecedented scale and it is increasingly financing terrorist groups and fuels human exploitations; Drug policies should become a broadly understood issue including social and health policies.
 In Poland, we are particularly affected by the threat of NPS.
 Our response system focuses around the ministry of health and we developed our priorities in line with current needs: illicit drugs and precursors monitoring.
 We introduced new, more restrictive regulation on drug producers in response to the increasing problems posed by mostly opiates.
 To address the effects on public heath and also the implications of growing organized crimes, we responded with new legislative solutions based on cooperation among institutions.
 Our intention is reaching all parties influenced by the issue.
 In the pursuit to enhance information collection and coordinate the activities carried out, we fully share the view that anti-drug policies should go beyond the narrowly understood responses on scheduled substances.
 Policies should be made more in the context of public health and human rights, with respect to the scientific community and civil society.